Larry Foyt: President

-2013 was a year of revival for the ABC Supply/AJ Foyt Racing team.
-The addition of Takuma Sato to Foyt’s carefully assembled crew proved to be a recipe for success.
-Sato qualified second in the season opener and followed up with a top-10 finish.
-Two races later, Sato qualified fourth and won the Toyota Grand Prix of Long Beach to become the first Japanese driver to win an IndyCar race.
+In 2013, it quickly became evident that the addition of Sato to the team proved to be a recipe for success.
+The ex-Formula 1 driver qualified second in the season opener and followed up with a top-10 finish.
+Two races later, he qualified fourth and won the Toyota Grand Prix of Long Beach to become the first Japanese driver to win an IndyCar race.
 It was the team’s first visit to victory lane since 2002.

 That success did not come without obstacles.
 A.J.
-Foyt’s unwavering passion for the sport rarely allows him to miss out on a single race let alone 11, but when hip-replacement surgery was inevitable for the driving legend, Larry found himself calling the shots in his father’s absence.
-With steadfast determination and a solid team to support him, Foyt assumed more responsibility and tackled new challenges head-on.
-In doing so, he gained valuable experience that led him to ascertain the key to achieving continued success in the upcoming season.
+Foyt’s unwavering passion for the sport rarely allowed him to miss a single race let alone 11, but when hip-replacement surgery was inevitable for the driving legend, Larry found himself calling the shots in his father’s absence.
+With steadfast determination and a solid team to support him, young Foyt assumed more responsibility and tackled new challenges head-on.
+In doing so, he gained valuable experience.

 Foyt knows that none of this would be possible without a central part of the team, sponsor ABC Supply, who has provided steady support since partnering with A.J.
 Foyt Racing in 2005.